scionproto/scion/doc/PathService.md

   * Else
     * If request from different AS: return GetCached(downSeg{*->dst}, any cPS in DestISD)
     * Else return GetCached(downSeg{*->dst}, any cPS in DestISD) and for each core AS x, that is at the start of a down segment return the coreSegs{x->self}

+### Cache refresh interval

+If there are paths available for a certain destination an interval of, e.g. 5 min would be fine.
+However if no paths are available we should retry more frequently, e.g. each second (maybe with back-off).
+Also if there are less that k paths available in the cache we should also query the PS again sooner than if enough paths are available.

+### DoS / High load Prevention

+A client could request paths to random (non-existing) ASes and with this put a lot of load on the Path Service Infra.
+To prevent this we need caching of which ASes exist. https://github.com/scionproto/scion/issues/1486 Describes how we can find out if an AS exists.
+A core PS that receives a path request for a non existing AS can reply with an error (AS does not exist), the local PS can then cache this result, so it can immediately reply if the same request is received again.

+Also we should consider: https://github.com/scionproto/scion/issues/1725

+### Policy

+Path lookup should have policy support.
+Currently it is not yet clear what policies we might want.
+For sure there has to be support for AS black-/white-listing.
+But the interface should be generic enough to support more policies.

+A note on caching:
+If we refresh the cache we might need to remember which policy was used for updating the cache.
+It could be that for two policies we get a disjoint set of segments.
+Saving a policy might impose a strong limitation on the expressionism of a policy.

 ## Revocations